CSCfi/allas-cli-utils/help/lo-put.md

                             contains large amount of files.
 However, lo-find can't be used to locate objects uploaded this way.

---no-ameta                  Don't create metadata objects ( _ameta ) for the
+--no-ometa                  Don't create metadata objects ( _ometa ) for the
                             stored data objects.

 -m, --message "your notes"  Add a one line text note to the metadata object.